Cryptocurrencychain/Cryptocurrencychain/README.md

-- 👋 Hi, The ultimate NextJS Ethereum
+- 👋 Hi, The cryptocurrency chain ultimate NextJS Ethereum
-- 👀 im interested in Building Dapp
+- 👀 im interested in Building cryptocurrency chain Dapp
 - 🌱 Which gives you maximum flexiblity
 - 💞️ Feel free to fork and contribute.
 Although is a repo
 - 📫 its works with an EVM system and since uses Moralis SDK